 The Seniority, Bridgeton’s Senior Citizen Newsletter, is mailed monthly to Bridgeton residents age 60 and over.
 It provides information on services, activities and opportunities.
 Check the Seniority for details on upcoming programs, such as Dining Out, trips and tours, classes, seminars and health screenings.
-To obtain the Seniority, call the Community Center or click to view the September/October 2021 Newsletter.
-Click on the 2021 Fall brochure link to check out other programs that is going on around the Bridgeton Recreation Center this fall.
+To obtain the Seniority, call the Community Center or click to view the May/June 2022 Newsletter.
+Click on the 2022 Summer brochure link to check out other programs that is going on around the Bridgeton Recreation Center this fall.

 The City of Bridgeton and American Association of Retired Persons (AARP) is sponsoring free income tax assistance to area residents age 60 and up or those receiving Social Security Disability and whose income is less than $30,000.
 The Income Tax assistance is provided by trained volunteers; all volunteers complete a training program sponsored by the Internal Revenue Service (IRS) and the AARP.